fadliahmad/AB-testing-Cats-and-Cookies-game/README.md

     There are several points that we will analyze:

-      🆎 The AB-test data
+      🆎 The A/B-test data
       📊 The distribution of game rounds
       🔁 Overall 1-day retention
-      🔀 Find the difference
+      🔀 Find the difference between A/B
       🔍 Zooming in on the difference
       🎲 The probability of a difference
       🔁 Repeat all processes on 7-day retention